 An overview of the upcoming changes to all certificates issued by the department for food and agricultural products exported from Australia, see Changes to export certificates issued by the department.

-The Department of Agriculture, Water and the Environment issues export documentation required by the Export Control Act and the authorities of importing countries.
+The Department of Department of Agriculture, Fisheries and Forestry issues export documentation required by the Export Control Act and the authorities of importing countries.
 Export documentation verifies that the commodity meets legislated export requirements and the requirements of the importing country.
 The Manual of importing country requirements (Micor) provides a guide to the requirements of importing countries.

 Export Documentation System (EXDOC) is the department’s software application for primary produce export documentation.